apache/skywalking/docs/en/setup/service-agent/java-agent/How-to-enable-kafka-reporter.md

 Kafka reporter plugin support to customize all configurations of listed in [here](http://kafka.apache.org/24/documentation.html#producerconfigs).

-Before you activated the Kafka reporter, you have to make sure that [Kafka fetcher](../../backend/backend-fetcher.md#kafka-fetcher) has been in service.
+Before you activated the Kafka reporter, you have to make sure that [Kafka fetcher](../../backend/backend-fetcher.md#kafka-fetcher) has been opened in service.